kildom/con-reg-exp/README.md

 ```

 Which one was easier to understand?
 I assuming that you don't know
-the verbose regular expressions [syntax](docs/overview.md) yet.
+the convenient regular expressions [syntax](docs/overview.md) yet.
 Were you able to guess
 despite this?

 Click or hover the link to see [the answer](#It-validates-if-the-input-is-a-json-containing-an-array-of-numbers).